TUFLOW-Support/PyTuflow/docs/cookbook.rst

     _ = copyfile(tcf.path, dest)
     copied_files.append(dest)

-    for file in tcf.get_files():
+    # use get_files() to get all input files
-        # get_files() will expand any wildcards/variables
-        # found in any input references
+    # get_files() will expand any wildcards/variables found in any input references
     # e.g. Read GIS Code == 2d_code_<<~s1~>>_R.shp
     # will find all files that match the pattern
     # likewise, in the bc_dbase, event variables are expanded
-        # if a TEF is found.
+    # if a TEF is found to help determine what the event variables are.
+    for file in tcf.get_files():
         # The return from get_files() are TuflowPath objects
-        # which is an extension of the Path class to handle GPKG inputs
+        # which is an extension of the Path class to handle GPKG inputs.
         # GIS files returned from this method are always
         # shown as 'db >> lyr' regardless of GIS format
-        # To get the file without the 'lyr' part we can use the 'dbpath' property
+        # To get the file (db) without the 'lyr' part we can use the 'dbpath' property
         fpath = file.dbpath

         # replicate folder structure